semanticdreamer/nanoc-couchdb-datasource/README.markdown

   - The CouchDB database name.

-  - Mapping of CouchDB document field names to nanoc item attributes:
+  - Mapping of CouchDB document field names to default nanoc item attributes: `title`, `body`

+  - Allow for custom nanoc identifier by providing document field `identifier`, defaults to document `_id`.

   - Views used for querying the CouchDB documents.